Best Film for the Nikon N4004

-The small dynamic range of reversal film is an additional factor it is regarded as challenging to shoot.
-A great time to try it out is during the golden hour.
+The small dynamic range of slide film is a further reason why it is regarded as a challenge to shoot.
+An ideal time to try it is during the golden hour.

-35mm film that is sold in metal canisters is used by the Nikon N4004.
-It can also be called 135 film, and it is the best-selling film format.
+35mm film that comes in canisters is used by the Nikon N4004.
+It is also the most commonly used type of film and sometimes called 135 film.

 DX Coded Film

-Most available 35mm film distributed at this point has a DX code.
-This lets cameras to detect and set the ISO when the canister is loaded into the camera.
+Almost all available 35mm film distributed today has a DX code.
+This allows electronically controlled cameras to automatically detect and set the ISO of the film put in the camera.